 Spirits were high that day, and it was recognised that this might be a template for future fun and fundraising.
 We decided to focus our efforts on the British military – giving directly to a chosen regimental charity each year.
 These charities then administer the funds as they see fit, generally supporting veterans and their families cope with life outside of the Armed Forces.
 Often these brave people have the added complication of life changing disabilities on top of the difficult transition into the civilian work place.

 At the heart of the club there is friendship, humour, a common interest in sport and a sense of gratitude towards our Armed Forces.
 This seems to be a popular combination.
-The 2018 Lunch was attended by 800 men and women, and we raised £225,000 for Care for Casualties, the regimental charity of the Rifles, and the SAS’s Clocktower Foundation.
-We now donate 10% of the funds raised at each annual lunch to the Clocktower Foundation.
+The 2018 Lunch was attended by 800 men and women, and we raised £225,000 for Care for Casualties, the regimental charity of the Rifles, and the Clocktower Foundation.
+We now donate the funds raised from the sale of certain auction items to the Clocktower Foundation every year.
 In the last seven years alone we have raised over £1,150,000 pounds for five different military charities.

 The Roast Beef looks to grow and to raise more money for military charities, and in 2018 we passed the magic figure of £1 million.
 However, we try to keep focused on friendship, inclusivity, camaraderie and having fun whilst giving a little bit back.

 NB: The Roast Beef Club is not a registered charity.
 It operates as a non-profit limited company run by volunteers.